SolidWallOfCode/libswoc/doc/code/TextView.en.rst

    is discarded and not left in either the returned view nor the source view.
 If the selected character is not in the view, the entire view is returned and the source view is cleared.

+*  The "clip..." methods remove the corresponding part of the view and return it.
+Only those characters are removed - in contrast to "split..." and "take...".
+If no characters match, the view is not modified and an empty view is returned.

 .. _`std::string_view::remove_prefix`: https://en.cppreference.com/w/cpp/string/basic_string_view/remove_prefix
 .. _`std::string_view::remove_suffix`: https://en.cppreference.com/w/cpp/string/basic_string_view/remove_suffix